Code-Institute-Submissions/AlcoTrip/README.md

 ## Description
 > The purpouse of this project is to enable users to find nearby clubs, pubs or bars.
 Organizing travel for yourself or with friends.
 > Users can find their location using the Google interface for geolocation - by clicking "FIND ME"!.\
-They can also use the input field if they want to search for places for another zip code.
+They can also use the input field, if they want to search for places with different postcode.
 > Location selection boxes and distance sliders let you specify the exact search area.
 > Friendly and intuitive interface helps users with moving on the page.
 You can minimize and maxmize sidebar to see the bigger map view.
 > If you decided to share your AlcoTrip with your friends, simply click download button and share!